bboe/bryceboe.com/content/official-pricetrackr-launch.md

 -   Adam -- thanks for suggesting the web2.0ish name, as well as the other ideas you provided.
--   Boney and Doupe -- thanks for all the constructive criticism as always.
+-   Bones and Doupé -- thanks for all the constructive criticism as always.
 -   Buz -- thanks for checking the layout in IE7 for me.
 -   Cheri and Tom -- thanks for correcting my grammatical errors.